CodeLouisville/code-louisville-org/README.md

 * Tiled content student success stories (showcase)
 * Demo how many spots are left open in each session
-* Form for student application (links to Treehouse portal)
+* Form for student application
+	* Posts contact & personal info to database
+	* Runs JSON script on user-provided Treehouse profile link to check for prerequisite completion
+	* only allows for submission when prereq is done)

 ### Employer Section